doironcj/Predictive_system/README.txt

 If this was a mistake and the target word is an option press c otherwise enter the number of the intended word.
 If you enter a line with ending it with punctuation, the program will correct the line and prompt you to choose from 15 probable next words.
 If there are no options you like press c to cancel and continue writing the sentence.
 Entering exit exit the writing mode but not the program.

+All data utilized by spelling wizard is collected from Project Gutenberg: https://www.gutenberg.org/